joshuanianji/idris-2-docker/README.md

 git clone https://github.com/bats-core/bats-assert test/test_helper/bats-assert
 ```

-To run a test on a specific image, set the required variables, and run the bats command:
+To run a test on a specific image, set the required variables, and run the bats command.
+The following is an example for the base image

 ```bash
 export LIB_PATH=$(pwd)/tests/test_helper